testmailtt/webhook.site/docs/faq.markdown

 Webhook.site url (correct): `https://webhook.site/6dbb3859-4ad5-4e85-acae-e44d6e37ea4a`

+## I'm getting a 429 Too Many Requests, what's wrong?

+A: The URL was automatically blocked due to a large amount of requests, as per our Terms of Service.
+This is done to prevent a decrease in service level for our other customers.

+For Webhook.site Pro customers, it is possible to have a URL whitelisted so it will not be automatically blocked.
+To request a whitelisting, please contact [Support](https://support.webhook.site).

 ## Is my data private?

 A: Yes.
 Per default, all URLs associated with a Webhook.site Pro account are only visible for the user.
 Additionally, users can set passwords on individual URLs to view the data.